Cerebral Palsy

 Children also benefit from competitive or recreational activities like therapeutic skiing or horseback riding.

 Surgery may be essential to reduce muscle tightness and correct bone abnormalities.
-Orthopedic surgery can cure deformities in the joints and for placing the legs and arms in suitable positions.
-In severe cases, when other treatment options fail, dorsal rhizotomy reduces pain and relaxes the muscles.
+Orthopedic surgery can cure joint deformities and position legs and arms in suitable positions.
+In severe cases, dorsal rhizotomy reduces pain and relaxes the muscles when other treatment options fail.

 Related conditions:

 Cognitive and behavioral issues may be seen in some children with the condition.
 Besides, ADHD or Attention Deficit Hyperactivity Disorder, and behavioral or emotional challenges can be connected to the disorder.
-Respiratory difficulties, speech impairment, digestive issues, epilepsy, learning and intellectual difficulties are also common.
+Respiratory difficulties, speech impairment, digestive issues, epilepsy, learning, and intellectual challenges are also common.

 Frequently Asked Questions